okcoders/ok-coders-january-2017-front-end/06-javascript-functions/06-01-functions.md

 		console.log(greeting + name);
 	}

-Like paramaters, variables declared inside a function are local to that function.
+Like parameters, variables declared inside a function are local to that function.
 They are only valid inside it.
 Use `greeting` outside the function and an error occurs:

 	ReferenceError: greeting is not defined